fabianopinto/e/README.md

 e
 ```

+Use the option `-d` or `--dump` to list all environment variables and values set, if any.

 ### Security

 As a safeguard, If an environment file has _**g**roup_ or _**o**thers_ _**w**rite-permission_, the file is rejected,